The beginning

 For my children

-Although this blog was first written for my family, it is here for anyone who stumbles across it.
+Although, the website is written for my family, it is here for anyone who stumbles across it.
 If my words spark curiosity, a love of exploration, or simply a moment to pause and appreciate beauty, then I will consider that a gift.

 My favourite destinations